JackStockwell/svg-generator/README.md

 The SVG Generator is a small application using Inquirer NPM which when run will give you a series of prompts, which when answered will generate a SVG logo to the specifications you provided.

 I made this project to deepen my knowledge on using node.js to create applications using JavaScript.
 I also wanted to use Object-oriented programming

+## Credits

+[Examples of a lookup table](https://dev.to/k_penguin_sato/use-lookup-tables-for-cleaning-up-your-js-ts-code-9gk) - Used for the class lookup table.